vdbrink/vdbrink.github.io/zigbee/zigbee_chair_occupancy_sensor.md

 When you now sit on it, the state of the contact sensor will change.\
 Now you can create automations based on it!

 ---

-## Automations

-With this new sensor, it's possible to make all kind different automations, a few examples are:
-* When the light still needs to be on
-* Power up all the computer peripherals (monitor, lights, chargers)
-* Shutdown the computer and peripherals automatically when you don't sit behind your desk for a while
-* When it's time to take a break to stand up and stretch your legs
-* When it's time to end your working day

-* Control the room temperature because it's occupied
-* Send notifications with incorrect office health state values (CO2, temperature, humidity, PM2.5, VOC, or Formaldehyde)

----